How To Set Up QuickBooks Online for Personal Use

 Step 6: Classify Imported Transactions

 Now that you have connected your bank and credit card accounts, QuickBooks Online will download the latest transactions automatically.
 The program is smart enough to match downloaded transactions with those you’ve already entered into QuickBooks.
-If it doesn’t find a match, it generates a new transaction record.
-You just need to review the transaction and approve it.
+If it doesn’t find a match, it will generate a new transaction record—you just need to review the transaction and approve it.

 You can also categorize transactions from uploaded receipts.
 After you upload a receipt using the mobile app, QuickBooks will create a transaction, and you can review it and categorize it properly.